mixaverros88/convert-Greek-To-Greeklish-java/README.md

 # Convert string from greek to greeklish

-### greekToGreeklish.jar
+### greek_To_Greeklish.jar

--The above jar converts the greek characters to greeklish
+Use convertGreekToGreeklish function for simple converting

+Use convertGreekToGreeklishSlugUrl function for converting greek to url seo friendly